 Financial support for organic farmers

 EU financial support can be for both conversion to organic farming and maintaining organic status.
 This is in recognition of the role that organic farming has in the various rural development priorities and the potential societal benefits that can come from organic production methods.

 EU countries can allocate support in different ways.
 This is so that they can respond to the specific challenges that their organic farmers may face.
-To find out more about the funding available to organic farmers, contact your national contact point.

 Research, best practice and advice

-The EU does not only help farmers financially, organic farmers can also benefit from advice on best practice or on how to adopt new and innovative solutions.
+The EU does not only help farmers financially.
+Organic farmers can also benefit from advice on best practice or on how to adopt new and innovative solutions.
 This can improve efficiency and therefore boost profit margins.

-The agricultural European Innovation Partnership (EIP-AGRI) works to foster competitive and sustainable farming and forestry that 'achieves more and better from less'.
+The agricultural European innovation partnership (EIP-AGRI) works to foster competitive and sustainable farming and forestry that 'achieves more and better from less'.